History of Ukraine: Key Events

 In 1991, as the Soviet Union collapsed, Ukraine declared independence and became a free, democratic, and sovereign state within internationally recognized borders.
 In 2014, these borders were violated by Russia, which illegally occupied Crimea and moved its troops into eastern Ukraine.
 Since then, the hostilities in eastern Ukraine have not stopped.

-On February 24, 2022, Russia launched a brutal full-scale invasion of Ukraine, and Ukraine is still living in the reality of it.
-Ukrainians are fighting for their independence and the right to be free, liberating their villages and towns occupied by Russia.
+On February 24, 2022, Russia launched a brutal full-scale invasion of Ukraine.
+Ukrainians are fighting for their independence and their right to be free, liberating the villages and towns occupied by Russia.
 This unprovoked war is once again costing many Ukrainian lives.